Domande e Risposte (FAQ)

-NeoOffice è una suite per ufficio completa per Mac OS X. Con NeoOffice, gli utenti possono visualizzare, modificare e salvare documenti OpenOffice, file PDF e la maggior parte dei documenti di Microsoft Word, Excel e PowerPoint.
+NeoOffice è una suite per ufficio completa per Mac OS X. Con NeoOffice, gli utenti possono visualizzare, modificare e salvare documenti OpenOffice, documenti LibreOffice e semplici documenti di Microsoft Word, Excel e PowerPoint.

 NeoOffice è estremamente stabile e migliaia di utenti lo usano giornalmente.
 Gli ingegneri di NeoOffice hanno creato NeoOffice nel 2003, quando hanno fatto OpenOffice funzionare nativamente su Mac OS X per la prima volta.

-Da allora, gli ingegneri di NeoOffice hanno continuamente aggiunti miglioramenti a NeoOffice che gli utenti non troveranno in OpenOffice.
+Da allora, gli ingegneri di NeoOffice hanno continuamente aggiunti miglioramenti a NeoOffice che gli utenti non troveranno in OpenOffice o LibreOffice.

 If you have any problems, a list of suggested steps for finding an answer for a problem as fast as possible is available on the NeoOffice Support page.